 - 10. 2010 Prince George's County Landscape Manual: Per page 226 of the Central US 1 Corridor Sector Plan and SMA, Section 4.2, Requirements for Landscape Strips Along Streets, Section 4.3, Parking Lot Requirements, and Section 4.7, Buffering Incompatible Uses of the 2010 Prince George's County Landscape Manual (Landscape Manual) do not apply within the development district.
 Therefore, the DSP is subject to the requirements of Section 4.4, Screening Requirements, and Section 4.9, Sustainable Landscaping Requirements, of the Landscape Manual.
-Staff has reviewed the submitted plans against the requirements of these sections and found them to be in conformance with the applicable requirements.
-However, the landscape plan does not provide information to demonstrate conformance with the requirements of Section 4.9.
-A condition has been added in this report to require the applicant to provide the Section 4.9 schedule to demonstrate conformance with the requirements. - 11.
+The submitted plans were reviewed against the requirements of these sections and found to be in conformance with the applicable requirements.
+However, the landscape plan does not provide information to demonstrate conformance with the requirements of Section 4.9 schedule to demonstrate conformance with the requirements. - 11.
 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: The site is exempt from the provisions of the Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property is less than 40,000 square feet in size and has no previous tree conservation plan approvals.
 A Natural Resource Inventory Equivalency Letter (NRI-096-2017) was issued for this site on October 31, 2017.
 The site is partially developed with a parking lot.
 The remainder of the site is characterized by green space with landscaped trees.
 No woodland or regulated environmental features are located on this site. - 12.
 Prince George's County Tree Canopy Coverage Ordinance: The DSP is subject to the requirements of the Tree Canopy Coverage (TCC) Ordinance because it proposes more than 5,000 square feet of gross floor area or disturbance.
 Properties zoned M-U-I are required to provide a minimum of 10 percent of the gross tract area in TCC, which is 3,790 square feet for the subject property.
 The submitted landscape plan provides a summarized worksheet indicating that this requirement will be addressed through the proposed planting of 49 trees on the site.
-The total area covered in tree canopy meets and exceeds the TCC requirements.

-- 13. Referral Comments: The subject application was referred to the concerned agencies and divisions.
+The total area covered in tree canopy meets and exceeds the TCC requirements. - 13.
+Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized, as follows: - a.
-Community Planning-In a memorandum dated July 18, 2018 (Sams to Grover), incorporated herein by reference, the Community Planning Division offered comments specific to the requested amendments to allow the construction of the proposed cultural center on this site.
-The Community Planning Division staff found that pursuant to Section 27-548.26(b)(2)(A) and (b)(5) of the Zoning Ordinance, the proposed amendments to the Central US 1 Development District Overlay Zone conforms to the purposes and recommendations for the Development District, as stated in the Central US 1 Corridor Sector Plan and SMA. - b.
-Transportation Planning-In a memorandum dated October 26, 2018 (Burton to Zhang), incorporated herein by reference, the Transportation Planning Section stated that the site is proposing no on-site parking.
+Community Planning-The Planning Board incorporated herein by reference a memorandum dated July 18, 2018 (Sams to Grover), which offered comments specific to the requested amendments to allow the construction of the proposed cultural center on this site.
+The Planning Board found that pursuant to Section 27-548.26(b)(2)(A) and (b)(5) of the Zoning Ordinance, the proposed amendments to the Central US 1 Development District Overlay Zone conforms to the purposes and recommendations for the Development District, as stated in the Central US 1 Corridor Sector Plan and SMA.

+b.
+Transportation Planning-The Planning Board incorporated herein by reference a memorandum dated October 26, 2018 (Burton to Zhang), which stated that the site is proposing no on-site parking.
 However, provisions are being made to provide parking for the staff by way of private easements.
 The proposed easements will allow for adequate parking for the support staff.
 Consequently, there are no circulation issues with this application.

-The Transportation Planning Section concluded that the plan conforms to the required findings for approval of the DSP from the standpoint of transportation
+The Planning Board found that the plan conforms to the required findings for approval of the DSP from the standpoint of transportation